zamfi/cca-programming-electronics-fall-2016-wednesday/github-guide.md

 ### To create a new file for an assignment ###

-1. Click the "+" link on your repository page:
+1. Click the "Create new file" button on your repository page:

     ![New File](img/new-file.png?raw=true)